One sponsor, Greta Fehr, shares about growing closer to Christ after visiting Nicaragua.

 That is exactly what God did for me.
 God changed my heart from being selfish to being selfless.
 From that day on, I knew God had blessed me not to hoard it for myself but to be a blessing for others.
 I went home and sponsored four more boys.
 Ever since I was a child, I always thought I would have seven boys of my own.
 Since it hasn’t happened in 38 years, I feel that God wants me to sponsor seven Compassion boys.
 My plan is to sponsor seven boys in the future and maybe some girls after that.

 Now my sister and I are volunteers for Compassion, helping out at events, writing letters to children and praying daily.
-Visiting the developing world has grown my faith in Jesus and has helped me find a relationship with Him.
+Visiting [a low-income country] has grown my faith in Jesus and has helped me find a relationship with Him.
 The stories that I have personally seen and heard through others have helped me trust in the Lord more.

 I don’t think my life would be what it is today if it weren’t for Compassion’s ministry.
 If you want your life to be changed, then change the life of another.
 Do for one what you wish to do for everyone.
 I truly believe it is more blessed to give than to receive.
 To give somebody the opportunity to hear the gospel is the best gift you can give and that is what Compassion does.
 Compassion truly releases children from poverty in the name of Jesus.